matrix-org/sliding-sync/README.md

 Here is a short description of each, as of writing:
 ```
 SYNCV3_SERVER     Required.
-The destination homeserver to talk to (CS API HTTPS URL) e.g 'https://matrix-client.matrix.org'
+The destination homeserver to talk to (CS API HTTPS URL) e.g 'https://matrix-client.matrix.org' (Supports unix socket: /path/to/socket)
 SYNCV3_DB         Required.
 The postgres connection string: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING
 SYNCV3_SECRET     Required.
 A secret to use to encrypt access tokens.
 Must remain the same for the lifetime of the database.
 SYNCV3_BINDADDR   Default: 0.0.0.0:8008.
 The interface and port to listen on.
+(Supports unix socket: /path/to/socket)
 SYNCV3_TLS_CERT   Default: unset.
 Path to a certificate file to serve to HTTPS clients.
 Specifying this enables TLS on the bound address.
 SYNCV3_TLS_KEY    Default: unset.
 Path to a key file for the certificate.
 Must be provided along with the certificate file.
 SYNCV3_PPROF      Default: unset.
 The bind addr for pprof debugging e.g ':6060'.
 If not set, does not listen.